gradio-app/gradio/guides/05_custom-components/06_frequently-asked-questions.md

 # Frequently Asked Questions

 ## What do I need to install before using Custom Components?
-Before using Custom Components, make sure you have Python 3.8+, Node.js v16.14+, npm 9+, and gradio 4.0 installed.
+Before using Custom Components, make sure you have Python 3.8+, Node.js v16.14+, npm 9+, and Gradio 4.0 installed.

 ## What templates can I use to create my custom component?
 Run `gradio cc show` to see the list of built-in templates.